openstack/manila/doc/source/contributor/irc-quick-and-dirty.rst

 * Click on "Create Account"
 * You must pick "matrix.org" as your home server.
-You may use a sign in provider (such as google.com, github.com, gitlab.com) if you have an account with any of these, or, register with your email directly and a set a password.
+You may use a sign in provider (such as google.com, github.com, gitlab.com) if you have an account with any of these, or, register with your email directly and set a password.
 * You’ll be asked to accept the terms and conditions of the service.
 * If you are registering an account via email, you will be prompted to verify